ujitendra74/CCS-Demo/README.md

 - Create a PR to see if the workflow get executed correctly.
   - If you like to skip the above 2 steps you can create a PR for the `line-items-combined` branch.
-  - Make sure to create a pull request to your fork, not the original repository.
+  - <u>Make sure to create a pull request to your fork, not the original repository.</u>

 - Inspect the steps within the workflow execution to see what happened.

+- Copy the payload of your executed run and use it as mock
+  - Run the workflow with a manual trigger using the pull request event mock

 ## Bonus

 - Extend the workflow with logic based on the test results.
+  - If all tests pass > Approve pull request
+  - If any test failed > Request changes on the pull request

 - Vibe code another feature of your choice and let it go through the workflow.
+  - Create a scrum issue of you new feature
+  - Vibe code your new feature
+  - Create a pull request and see how the pipeline is used

 - Whatever you feel like extending the pipeline or agentic capabilities. 😃